 The £300 cap applies to each director individually but also includes any benefits provided to family members or members of the director’s household.
 Family members typically include the director’s spouse, civil partner, children and the children’s spouses and partners.

-While trivial benefits are exempt for tax and National Insurance Contributions up to the £300 cap, they are still business expenses.
+While trivial benefits are exempt from tax and National Insurance Contributions up to the £300 cap, they are still business expenses.
 Businesses must ensure that such expenses are legitimate business expenditures and not personal benefits disguised as company expenses.

 Tax Implications